 To the east and south-west of the island, the lagoon, with a total surface area of 115mi² (300 km²), is at its most extensive.
-In parts, it measures over 1 mile in width.
+In some places, it measures over 1 mile in width.

 The quality of the sea bed and the coral (and therefore the richness of the underwater life) varies greatly from a spot to another.
 The coral is well protected in some protected areas (especially the Blue Bay Marine Park) and beyond the barrier reef (in snorkeling spots accessible by boat), but is generally damaged near the beaches and in the lagoon.
 In the seascapes of broken or bleached coral, sometimes over large areas, the underwater life is less rich and less spectacular.
 There are still some good surprises, however, as in the Trou-aux-Biches or Pereybere lagoons, for example, both freely accessible from public beaches.
 Mauritius is home to around 430 different underwater species.

 As long as you choose your spots well, Mauritius can offer great snorkeling experiences.
 While beginners will be happy with the spots that can be accessed from the beach, more experienced snorkelers will opt to take a boat to visit the most spectacular areas.
 The channel between Flat and Gabriel islands, some 10 kilometers north of Mauritius, is one of the best day tour snorkeling options.